 The first step to becoming a student in General Assembly’s data science course is to submit a written application online.
 After applying, you’ll connect with an admissions rep who will determine if you’re a good fit for the course.

 Next, you’ll have to complete an admissions assessment, which evaluates whether you’re ready for the rigorous program.
 Afterwards, you’ll receive an admissions decision from General Assembly.
+Keep in mind that the General Assembly acceptance rate is relatively low to make sure only motivated students join.
 A down payment is required if you’re accepted and decide to attend the course.

 It’s also important to consider your schedule and decide if you can attend full-time, immersive courses or a part-time course.
 General Assembly’s Data Science Immersive program runs for 12 weeks and is ideal for students who can commit to a fast and intensive coding education.